 - 1 tablespoon all-purpose flour

-- Place the parchment with the pie dough on a baking sheet.
+- Place the parchment with the pie crust on a large baking sheet.
 Set aside.

-- Lay sliced apples on a large baking sheet in a single layer.
+- Lay the apple rounds on a large baking sheet in a single layer.

-- In a medium bowl combine sugar, vanilla, cinnamon, melted butter, and salt.
+- In a medium bowl combine the sugar, butter, vanilla, cinnamon, and salt.
 Spread half of the mixture over the top half of the apples.
 Flip the apples and repeat with the remaining mixture, making sure to evenly coat all sides of the apples.

 - Sprinkle the flour evenly over the pie crust.